nvrcght/recommending-songs/README.md

 the significant improvement provided by personalization.

-Learning outcomes
+####Outcome:

--Execute song recommendation code with the iPython notebook
+-Executing song recommendation code with the iPython notebook
--Load and transform real, song data
+-Loading and transforming real, song data
--Build a song recommender model
+-Building a song recommender model
--Use the model to recommend songs to individual users
+-Using the model to recommend songs to individual users
--Use groupby to compute aggregate statistics of the data
+-Using groupby to compute aggregate statistics of the data